-- Please, please, please label all your child's belongings! - Snack boxes should be a small plastic container not a large lunchbox.
-Children only need one or two items in their snack box. - Please encourage your child to be as independent as possible when your drop them off, this will help them during the day when we will expect them to do things for themselves. - Please do not allow younger siblings to play with/on equipment in our outdoor area.
+Please label all your child's belongings! • Snack boxes should be a small plastic container not a large lunchbox.
+Children only need one or two items in their snack box. • Please encourage your child to be as independent as possible when your drop them off, this will help them during the day when we will expect them to do things for themselves. • Please do not allow younger siblings to play with/on equipment in our outdoor area.

-Thank you for coming and for your continued support and co-operation..
+Thank you for coming and for your continued support and co-operation.
+We look forward to working with you this year and every year your child is in our school.